revosystems/sidecar/readme.md

 · By default it will use the `name` field on the relationship, use the `relationShipDisplayField($field)` function to use another field
 · It will perform the needed joins when sorting / grouping By
 · You can scope the belongs by filter options by providing the list of ids `filterOptionsIdsScope()`
+· If you need to perform the join always you can call the `defaultJoin()`
 > You would usually filter the whole query as well to avoid accessing issues

 ##### BelongsToThrough